k2view-academy/K2View-Academy/articles/05_DB_interfaces/06_editing_interface_settings.md

 Throughout a Project’s lifecycle there are a number of reasons for modifying, disabling or deleting interface settings.
 For example, to update an IP address or the credentials of a DB you wish to access as a data source.

-### How do I Change an Interface's Connection Settings?
+### How Do I Change an Interface's Connection Settings?

 1. Go to the **Project Tree**, click **Shared Objects** and then click **Interfaces** to open the Interfaces list.
 2. Double click the **interface** to open it.